 In Canada, the best-known accounting credential is the CPA, Chartered Professional Accountant.
 To qualify as a CPA, accountants must have the appropriate formal education and relevant work experience.
 And, they must receive a passing score on a "Common Final Examination" (CFE).

 United Kingdom Certification

-In the United Kingdom, CPA refers to Certified Practicing Accountant.
+In the United Kingdom, CPA refers to a Certified Practicing Accountant.
 UK accountants may also be recognized as Chartered Accountants, Chartered Certified Accountants, and still other designations.

 United States Certification

-Other accounting certifications recognized in the US include Certified Management Accountant (CMA), Certified Internal Auditor (CIA), and Accredited Business Accountant (ABA).
+Other accounting certifications recognized in the US include the Certified Management Accountant (CMA), Certified Internal Auditor (CIA), and Accredited Business Accountant (ABA).

 Certification in Other Countries

 Other English speaking countries use very similar terms for accounting credentials.
 And, certification in almost all countries requires a recognized formal education, relevant work experience, and a passing score on a comprehensive examination.